drakontis/health_check_cli/README.md

 ## Usage

-To start using the health check CLI gem, type in you terminal:
+To start using the health check CLI gem, type in your terminal:
 ```
 health_check_cli
 ```